 - PCI Severity Deltas: detail monthly PCI severity deltas (added, removed and existing vulnerabilities)

 As someone famous once said, don’t take my word for it; try it for yourself:

-Morey J. Haber, Chief Technology Officer and Chief Information Security Officer at BeyondTrust
+Morey J. Haber, Chief Security Officer at BeyondTrust

-Morey J. Haber is Chief Technology Officer and Chief Information Security Officer at BeyondTrust.
-He has more than 25 years of IT industry experience and has authored four Apress books: Privileged Attack Vectors (2 Editions), Asset Attack Vectors, and Identity Attack Vectors.
-In 2018, Bomgar acquired BeyondTrust and retained the BeyondTrust name.
-He originally joined BeyondTrust in 2012 as a part of the eEye Digital Security acquisition.
-Morey currently oversees BeyondTrust strategy for privileged access management and remote access solutions.
-In 2004, he joined eEye as Director of Security Engineering and was responsible for strategic business discussions and vulnerability management architectures in Fortune 500 clients.
-Prior to eEye, he was Development Manager for Computer Associates, Inc. (CA), responsible for new product beta cycles and named customer accounts.
-He began his career as Reliability and Maintainability Engineer for a government contractor building flight and training simulators.
+Morey J. Haber is the Chief Security Officer at BeyondTrust.
+He has more than 25 years of IT industry experience and has authored three books: Privileged Attack Vectors, Asset Attack Vectors, and Identity Attack Vectors.
+He is a founding member of the industry group Transparency in Cyber, and in 2020 was elected to the Identity Defined Security Alliance (IDSA) Executive Advisory Board.
+Morey currently oversees BeyondTrust security and governance for corporate and cloud based solutions and regularly consults for global periodicals and media.
+He originally joined BeyondTrust in 2012 as a part of the eEye Digital Security acquisition where he served as a Product Owner and Solutions Engineer since 2004.
+Prior to eEye, he was Beta Development Manager for Computer Associates, Inc. He began his career as Reliability and Maintainability Engineer for a government contractor building flight and training simulators.
 He earned a Bachelor of Science degree in Electrical Engineering from the State University of New York at Stony Brook.